For urgent consular assistance call

 More information:

-South Africa’s borders are open.
-However, Angola has also suspended travel from South Africa due to the new variant of COVID-19 in South Africa.
+South Africa's borders are open.
 Confirm your travel arrangements directly with your travel provider.

 If you're able to travel from Angola to or through South Africa, you must meet South African entry and transit requirements.